Transporter Visa Sponsorship Jobs in Ohio

 Are there any Ohio-specific considerations for transporter roles and visa sponsorship?

 Ohio requires transporter roles tied to Department of Transportation-regulated freight to meet federal licensing standards, including a Commercial Driver's License for certain vehicle classes.
-Employers sponsoring H-1B or EB-3 workers must comply with Department of Labor prevailing wage requirements, which are benchmarked to the specific Ohio metropolitan area where the work is performed.
+Employers sponsoring H-1B visa or EB-3 workers must comply with Department of Labor prevailing wage requirements, which are benchmarked to the specific Ohio metropolitan area where the work is performed.
 Columbus, Cleveland, and Cincinnati each have distinct prevailing wage levels, so job location within Ohio affects employer obligations directly.

 What is the prevailing wage for sponsored transporter jobs in Ohio?